-During the 2019/20 season, Ms. DeShong made her debut with the Melbourne Symphony as Hänsel in concert performances of Hänsel and Gretel and sang Pauline in Pique Dame at Lyric Opera of Chicago — both conducted by Sir Andrew Davis.
-In addition, Ms. DeShong performed in Sorrows and Solace; a performance of two Bach cantatas with the Haymarket Opera in Chicago.
-Engagements at the Metropolitan Opera, Lyric Opera of Chicago, Oper Frankfurt, Cleveland Orchestra, among others, were cancelled due to the ongoing pandemic.
+During the 2019/20 season, Ms. DeShong returned to the Metropolitan Opera and the Royal Opera for performances as Suzuki in Madama Butterfly, the latter conducted by Sir Antonio Pappano.
+She made her debut with the Melbourne Symphony as Hänsel in a concert performance of Hänsel and Gretel and sang Pauline in Pique Dame at Lyric Opera of Chicago — both conducted by Sir Andrew Davis.

-Ms. DeShong was the recipient of the Washington National Opera’s “Artist of the Year” award in 2010, as the Composer in Richard Strauss’ Ariadne auf Naxos.
-On DVD, she can be seen as Suzuki in the Royal Opera’s production of Madama Butterfly on Opus Arte, Hermia in the Metropolitan Opera’s pastiche opera The Enchanted Island (Virgin), and as Maffio Orsini in the San Francisco Opera’s production of Lucrezia Borgia (EuroArts Music and Naxos of America).
+Ms. DeShong was the recipient of the Washington National Opera’s “Artist of the Year” award in 2010, for her performance as the Composer in Richard Strauss’ Ariadne auf Naxos.
+On DVD, she can be seen as Suzuki in the Royal Opera’s production of Madama Butterfly on Opus Arte, Hermia in the Metropolitan Opera’s pastiche opera The Enchanted Island (Virgin), Suzuki in the Glyndebourne Opera production of Madama Butterfly, and as Maffio Orsini in the San Francisco Opera’s production of Lucrezia Borgia (EuroArts Music and Naxos of America).
 Her recording of Handel’s Messiah with the Toronto Symphony under the direction of Sir Andrew Davis was released by Chandos and nominated for two Grammy Awards in 2018.